dieg666/graphBot/README.md

 You can play with the bot in **any way**, commands are reachable from the start.
 > Some commands that were not mandatory were created by mere interest in the project, like /getIDQuizzes, /getIDQuestions or /graphGenerated.

-For storing statistics, a dictionary of dictionary was needed.
+For storing statistics, a dictionary of dictionaries was needed.
 The key of this dictionary is the questionID of the quizz, and the data is a dictionary (with idAnswer as key and data as Int that count the number of answers).
-It can be found as a pickle in [GeneratedEnquestes/0QuizzesIDs.pickle](GeneratedEnquestes/0QuizzesIDs.pickle)
+It can be found as a pickle in [GeneratedData/GeneratedEnquestes/0QuizzesIDs.pickle](GeneratedData/GeneratedEnquestes/0QuizzesIDs.pickle)

 ## Built With
 * [NeoVim](https://neovim.io/) - Vim-based text editor